microsoft/ipe/Documentation/filesystems/fsverity.rst

 3. A new sysctl "fs.verity.require_signatures" is made available.
    When set to 1, the kernel requires that all verity files have a correctly signed digest as described in (2).
+Note that verification happens as long as the file's signature exists regardless of the state of "fs.verity.require_signatures", and the IPE LSM relies on this behavior to save verified signature into LSM blobs.

 The data that the signature as described in (2) must be a signature of is the fs-verity file digest in the following format::